ahmmed-shakil/ai-code-reviewer/README.md

 - Check your internet connection
 - Verify the API provider's status page
 - Try again after a few moments

+**Page Not Found on Refresh (SPA Routing Issue)**

+- This happens when refreshing the page on routes like `/settings` or `/review`
+- The development server is configured to handle this automatically
+- For production deployment, ensure your hosting service supports SPA routing:
+  - Netlify: Uses the included `_redirects` file
+  - Vercel: Handles SPA routing automatically
+  - Other hosts: See deployment guide above

 ### 💡 Tips for Portfolio Projects